hasura/graphql-engine/server/CONTRIBUTING.md

   1. A small set of unit tests and integration tests written in Haskell, in `server/src-test`.

+  2. A new integration test suite written in Haskell, in `server/tests-hspec`.

-  2. An extensive set of end-to-end tests written in Python, in `server/tests-py`.
+  3. An extensive set of end-to-end tests written in Python, in `server/tests-py`.

-Both sets of tests require a running Postgres database.
+All sets of tests require running databases:

+- some unit tests hit the database, and running the unit test suite requires passing in a postgres connection string,
+- the Haskell integration test suite requires databases to run (they can be started via the docker command listed below),
+- the Python integration test suite also requires databases AND the engine to be running, which can be started via either the `dev.sh` script, or manually.

 ##### Running the Haskell test suite